Svensk sammanfattning längre ned.

 This project is a joint effort with researchers at KTH Royal Institute of Technology and SciLifeLab.
 It is carried out in collaboration with Danderyd Hospital, Karolinska University Hospital and the Public Health Agency of Sweden, which have been engaged in evaluating and validating the test.

-The method of analysis, a multiplex bead-based method, has been developed at SciLifeLab’s Autoimmunity Profiling facility.
+The method of analysis, a multiplex bead-based method, has been developed at SciLifeLab’s Autoimmunity Profiling unit.
 The test is considered highly reliable and displayed accurate results for each analysis during validation.